Roman Anin: Awards and honours

 The 2013 ICFJ Knight International Journalism Award for "his work in probing cases of crime and cronyism in Russia, the repercussions of which have led to further investigations by other countries and the European Union".

 2015: Sergei Magnitsky Human Rights Award; Society of American Business Editors and Writers Award in the category of "Best in Business – International-Investigative" as a member of the Reuters investigative group.

 2017: Pulitzer Prize as a member of the Panama Papers investigative group.

-2018: Redkollegia award together with Russian journalist for their article Сынки Отечества.
+2018: Redkollegia award together with Russian journalist Olesya Shmagun for their article Сынки Отечества.

 2019: Finalist of Global Shining Light Award.

 2020: ICFJ Knight Trailblazer Award for launching iStories.

 The 2021 European Press Prize Investigative Reporting Award for the Kirill and Katya: Love, offshores, and administrative resources.
 How marrying Putin’s daughter gave Kirill Shamalov a world of opportunity article.

 Personal life

 Anin was born on 16 December 1986 in Chișinău, Moldova.
 His grandfather was labelled as an "enemy of the people" and spent 15 years in prison.